 The land and the herd [or flock, or drove, or mob] are meant to last forever.
-If they are left unravaged, the land and herd will thrive.
+If they are left to naturally evolve, the land and herd will thrive.

 - If they are given a little care, the land and herd will improve, every year, in perpetuity.

-- The herd will become stronger, through natural selection, as it procreates its way through succeeding generations.
+- The herd will become stronger through natural selection as it evolves over future generations.

 This perpetual system requires ownership that takes its view in centuries or generations.
 It thrives only when managed by someone like the native people of this area, a multi-generational family, a benevolent institution, or some other long-term ownership.

-The system perishes when it is managed by individuals or stock companies that measure their success through monthly cash flow statements or quarterly shareholder reports.
+This system degrades when managed by individuals or stock companies that measure their success through monthly or quarterly shareholder reports.
 Land stewardship suffers when short-term profitability becomes more important than long-term health.
 It is meant to have a multi-generational view.

 A squatter will happily burn the weatherboards from the side of a home to stay warm.
 A man who owns this same home, and who intends to leave it for his children and their children, will work to make it tight and strong.